 |MLS 449||Introductory Immunology Lab||1|

-Since the curriculum includes laboratory work done under professional supervision, the degree candidate not only must satisfy the customary expectations of academic work but also must meet the high-quality standards demanded of a professional medical laboratory scientist.
+Since the curriculum includes laboratory work done under professional supervision, the degree candidate must satisfy the customary expectations of academic work and must also meet the high-quality standards demanded of a professional medical laboratory scientist.
 Students must maintain a minimum cumulative GPA of 2.0 at UIS.
-Medical Laboratory Science students are required to maintain a grade of C- or better in all required courses.
+Medical Laboratory Science students are required to maintain a programmatic GPA of 2.5 and must earn a grade of C- or better in all required courses.